nori-dot-eco/contracts/docs/BridgedPolygonNORI.md

 Withdraw bpNORI tokens from the child chain (Polygon) to the root chain (Ethereum) as NORI.

-<i>Burns user&#x27;s tokens on polygon.
+<i>Burns user's tokens on polygon.
 This transaction will be verified when exiting on root chain.
 See [here](  https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/mapping-assets/) for more.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |